-- 4. Proposed respondents admit all the jurisdictional facts set forth in the draft complaint. - 5.
-Proposed respondents waive: - (a) Any further procedural steps; - (b) The requirement that the Commission's decision contain a statement of findings of fact and conclusions of law; and - (c) All rights to seek judicial review or otherwise to challenge or contest the validity of the order entered pursuant to this agreement. - 6.
-This agreement shall not become part of the public record of the proceeding unless and until it is accepted by the Commission.
+- 5. This agreement shall not become part of the public record of the proceeding unless and until it is accepted by the Commission.
 If this agreement is accepted by the Commission, it, together with the draft complaint, will be placed on the public record for a period of thirty (30) days and information about it publicly released.
-The Commission thereafter may either withdraw its acceptance of this agreement and so notify proposed respondents, in which event it will take such action as it may consider appropriate, or issue and serve its complaint (in such form as the circumstances may require) and decision in disposition of the proceeding. - 7.
-This agreement is for settlement purposes only and does not constitute an admission by proposed respondents that the law has been violated as alleged in the draft complaint, or that the facts as alleged in the draft complaint, other than the jurisdictional facts, are true. - 8.
+The Commission thereafter may either withdraw its acceptance of this agreement and so notify proposed respondents, in which event it will take such action as it may consider appropriate, or issue and serve its complaint (in such form as the circumstances may require) and decision in disposition of the proceeding. - 6.
+This agreement is for settlement purposes only and does not constitute an admission by proposed respondents that the law has been violated as alleged in the draft complaint, or that the facts as alleged in the draft complaint, other than the jurisdictional facts, are true. - 7.
 This agreement contemplates that, if it is accepted by the Commission, and if such acceptance is not subsequently withdrawn by the Commission pursuant to the provisions of Section 2.34 of the Commission's Rules, the Commission may, without further notice to proposed respondents, (1) issue its complaint corresponding in form and substance with the attached draft complaint and its decision containing the following order in disposition of the proceeding, and (2) make information about it public.
 When so entered, the order shall have the same force and effect and may be altered, modified, or set aside in the same manner and within the same time provided by statute for other orders.
 The order shall become final upon service.
 Delivery of the complaint and the decision and order to proposed respondents' addresses as stated in this agreement by any means specified in Section 4.4(a) of the Commission's Rules shall constitute service.
 Proposed respondents waive any right they may have to any other manner of service.
 The complaint may be used in construing the terms of the order.
-No agreement, understanding, representation, or interpretation not contained in the order or the agreement may be used to vary or contradict the terms of the order.

-9. Proposed respondents have read the draft complaint and consent order.
-They understand that they may be liable for civil penalties in the amount provided by law and other appropriate relief for each violation of the order after it becomes final.
+No agreement, understanding, representation, or interpretation not contained in the order or the agreement may be used to vary or contradict the terms of the order. - 8.
+Proposed respondents have read the draft complaint and consent order.
+Proposed respondents understand that they may be liable for civil penalties in the amount provided by law and other appropriate relief for each violation of the order after it becomes final.